 Cloud DLP is like endpoint DLP, but it enforces DLP rules and policies on selected accounts in the cloud storage.

-Cloud services solutions, such as those integrated into Google Workspace, enable much greater DLP visibility and protection of sensitive data as they are applied at the SaaS and IaaS levels.
+Cloud services solutions, such as those integrated into Google Workspace, allow much greater DLP visibility and protection of sensitive data because these solutions are applied at the SaaS and IaaS levels.
 This could include emails, documents, and other files, including credit card numbers or intellectual property that should not be accessible to others.

 Cloud DLP solutions allow your staff the convenience and security of using cloud applications and storage without risk of data breach or loss.